Leuven | More than two weeks ago

 Skills required: mixed signal (analog and digital) electronic circuit knowledge, test and measurement skills, embedded microcontroller firmware programming in C, at least basic experience with Python and Matlab, hands-on attitude.

-Required degree: Master of Science, Master of Engineering Technology, Master of Bioengineering, Master of Engineering Science
+Required degree: Master of Engineering Technology, Master of Engineering Science, Master of Science

-Required background: Biomedical engineering, Electrotechnics/Electrical Engineering, Electromechanical engineering, Bioscience Engineering, Computer Science
+Required background: Biomedical engineering, Computer Science, Electromechanical engineering

 Supervising scientist(s): For further information or for application, please contact: Ivan Dario Castro Miller (ivand.castro@imec.be)